Forecasters predict one of the biggest tidal flood events of the past two decades - Local News 8

 It is important to note that for the Chesapeake Bay at Cambridge location, four of the five highest crests on record have occurred since September of 2003.

-Chesapeake Bay at Windmill Point has registered 8 out of their 10 highest crests on record since September of 2006.
+Chesapeake Bay at Windmill Point has registered 8 out of its 10 highest crests on record since September 2006.

+“Long-term sea level rise from rising global and ocean temperatures resulting from climate change makes coastal flooding events like this happen more frequently, with worsening impacts from higher floods,” says Brandon Miller, CNN meteorologist and climate crisis beat leader.

 The-CNN-Wire